 - broadly representative of our local population

-- promoting people fairly, whatever their background
+- promoting people fairly

-- making progress towards the aims set out in our equality work
+- making progress towards our equality aims

 Disability Confident employer